nealbarshes/nealbarshes.github.io/LegAmputation/index.md

 Is the patient a candidate for [palliative foot care](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/BarshesPalliativeFoot.pdf)?
 Most patients with foot ulcers, foot infections, or foot gangrene benefit from [revascularization and limb salvage efforts](https://bcmedu-my.sharepoint.com/:b:/g/personal/nbarshes_bcm_edu/EaZETgbUS39Ej_P1nh1NsqcBuokEIEbrWStGWvLsMuQEOg?e=RD5J43).
 Amputation is [more costly](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20MOVIE%20analysis.pdf) and may have [higher perioperative risks](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/BarshesAmpVsBypassRisk.pdf).
 Nonetheless, amputation can be best for patients who have the potential to be [better off than they would be with wound palliation alone](https://bcmedu-my.sharepoint.com/:b:/g/personal/nbarshes_bcm_edu/EUpMUsEJlMxJpm53IojsUcABJKiZndxMNy9ncJxunwhy5g?e=IAGKrs).

+### Pre-operative planning

+In addition to all the standard pre-operative requirements, patients scheduled for leg amputation should be evaluated by our vascular medicine collegues prior to surgery.
+There are two reasons for this.
+First, patients with PAD who have leg amputations have [very high rates of coronary and cerebrovascular events, even compared to other PAD subgroups](https://pubmed.ncbi.nlm.nih.gov/32997098/).
+Second, while the overall perioperative mortality rate of leg amputation is low, it is higher than for most vascular operations and [is significantly higher than the perioperative mortality for limb salvage operations](https://pubmed.ncbi.nlm.nih.gov/21292432/).

 ### Operative Details
 <blockquote style="padding: 10px; font-style: normal; color: #2C3E50; background-color: #ccc;"><tt>
   <b>Equipment and supplies for all amputations of the leg (open or formalized):</b><br>